vikash1976/lean-sdlc-reference-project/README.md

 # Lean SDLC Reference SpringBoot Project

 A sample reference project that aims to meet Lean SDLC code quality standards.
-It aims to have code coverage of 100%, mutation coverage of 100%, has sample class and respective BDD test using **Cucumber** and **Gherkin**.
+It aims to have code coverage of 100%, mutation coverage of 100%, has sample class and respective BDD test using **Cucumber** and **Gherkin**. *It also aims to catch any coding issues, PMD static scan checks, Spotbugs checks, lower code coverage & mutation coverage than defined thresholds and fail the build as early as possible in the CI cycle*.

 If you are writing a completely new application in J2EE space you may like to use this project as sample.
 These are recommendations as per Lean SDLC CI Quality Gate and **not a hard requirement** for projects that are on their modernization journey.